aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 AMIFamily is a required field, dictating both the default bootstrapping logic for nodes provisioned through this `EC2NodeClass` but also selecting a group of recommended, latest AMIs by default.
 Currently, Karpenter supports `amiFamily` values `AL2`, `AL2023`, `Bottlerocket`, `Ubuntu`, `Windows2019`, `Windows2022` and `Custom`.
 GPUs are only supported by default with `AL2` and `Bottlerocket`.
 The `AL2` amiFamily does not support ARM64 GPU instance types unless you specify custom [`amiSelectorTerms`]({{<ref "#specamiselectorterms" >}}).
 Default bootstrapping logic is shown below for each of the supported families.

+{{% alert title="Note" color="primary" %}}
+AL2023 AMIs do not support the `a1` instance family.
+These instances are automatically filtered out when the `AL2023` AMI family is selected.
+Refer to the [AL2023 System Requirements Doc](https://docs.aws.amazon.com/linux/al2023/ug/system-requirements.html) for more details.
+{{% /alert %}}

 ### AL2

 ```bash